Enhancing Neural Autoregressive Distribution Estimators for Image Reconstruction: Discussion

 \section{Discussion}

 In this paper, we propose a variant of the convolutional neural autoregressive distribution estimator, referred to as \textit{ConvNADE-Beta-Color}, designed specifically for reconstructing images from a limited subset of observed pixels.
 This model extends the original ConvNADE framework to accommodate continuous and color images, significantly broadening its applicability, while having the benefit of being much less computationally expensive than its original counterparts.
 Through experiments across multiple benchmark datasets, we analyze the impact of different input pixel patches.
-Our results consistently show that ConvNADE-Beta-Color produces coherent reconstructions and further, observing a low-discrepancy pixel patch leads to lower test loss, faster convergence, and clearer image reconstructions versus observing a random pixel patch.
-Future work could explore extending this approach to color image generation and applying low-discrepancy pixel patches to enhance image compression tasks.
+Our results consistently show that ConvNADE-Beta-Color produces coherent reconstructions and further, observing a low-discrepancy pixel patch leads to lower test loss, faster convergence, and clearer image reconstructions versus observing a randomly selected patch.

+\NK{Although in many practical settings the observed pixels are fixed by the acquisition process, our results suggest that whenever there is flexibility in which pixels are observed, choosing them with uniformity is beneficial.
+This principle is relevant in systems where pixel access can be controlled such as single-pixel cameras \cite{Duarte_2008} and superpixel-based image compression \cite{superpixel_2023} where the observation pattern can be explicitly designed.}